Periods and autistic children

 I will need to use special underpants, a pad or a tampon so my clothes don’t get stained.

-Most girls and women have a period every 28 days.
+Periods usually come every 28 days.
 Sometimes it might be sooner or later.
 This is OK.

 A few days before I get my period, I might feel more upset about things.
 I might feel angry, I might feel sad, I might feel frustrated, or I might feel other emotions.
 Feeling this way is normal and usually stops when my period starts.